willsam100/CodingWIthSamBlog/_posts/2017-05-22-xamarin-forms-mvvmcross-fsharp.md

 </tr>
 </tbody>
 </table>
-<p>Notice that <code>ref</code> that is passed in.
+Notice that <code>ref</code> that is passed in.
 In F# if you take a <code>ref</code> of a mutable (ie <code>ref yourNickname</code>) you don't get the same result as taking a ref in C#.
 In F# it creates a wrapper that holds a mutable value.
 This is not what we want as we won't be able to compare it with the raw string; it will always return false.
 For more details see this post <a title="https://davefancher.com/2014/03/24/passing-arguments-by-reference-in-f/">Pass by reference</a>.
-By using a ref value in the view model, this problem is avoided and all we need to remember is to dereference <code>yourNickname</code> when we want the string.</p>
+By using a ref value in the view model, this problem is avoided and all we need to remember is to dereference <code>yourNickname</code> when we want the string.
-<p>As a result of using the ref we now have this <code>!</code> in the getter:</p>
+As a result of using the ref we now have this <code>!</code> in the getter:
 <table class="pre">
 <tbody>
 <tr>